TIMESTAMP

 Quick Answer

 PostgreSQL provides two timestamp types: TIMESTAMP (without timezone) stores date and time as-is, while TIMESTAMPTZ (with timezone) converts input to UTC for storage and back to the session timezone on retrieval.
-Use TIMESTAMPTZ for most production use cases.
+Use TIMESTAMPTZ for almost all production use cases.

 Spin up a Postgres database in 20 seconds with Vela.